MaxHalford/sorobn/README.md

 ### Missing value imputation

 A usecase for probabilistic inference is to impute missing values.
-The `impute` method replaces the missing values with the most likely replacements given the present information.
+The `impute` method fills the missing values with the most likely replacements, given the present information.
 This is usually more accurate than simply replacing by the mean or the most common value.
 Additionally, such an approach can be much more efficient than [model-based iterative imputation](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html#sklearn.impute.IterativeImputer).

 ```python
 >>> from pprint import pprint